 Starting from Scratch

-As the first contractor for Mealthy I was able to help the CEO define systems and processes to create a digital product-focused culture.
-I brought in the first contractors (who were all friends) to work on the engineering team and with the early editorial team we tackled a lot of the crazy early stage work - like branding (thanks J.D.
-Reeves for the amazing logo work and Ryan LaBouve for knowing him), defining voice and helping build a brand bible.
+As the first contractor for Mealthy I was able to help the CEO define systems and processes to create a product-focused culture.
+Being the first and only designer for a while meant we were working through a lot of bad ideas.
+I worked with the CEO to bring in the first engineering contractors to work with the editorial team.
+We tackled a lot of the crazy early stage work - like branding, defining a basic visual system and helping build and evolve a brand bible.

 Leading and Growing a Team

-I was the first one hired as a contractor at Mealthy and as our team grew, I found myself taking on more and more responsibility.
-We went from one engineer and me, to two engineers and two designers, then to three designers, a CTO and three other engineers.
-I was defining design and front-end coding processes, having 1:1’s with other designers to discuss issues and to define more granular processes.
-I was overseeing the day to day design details right up to the point that we had brought in other full-time designers to work directly with the CTO and our Business Intelligence Researcher.
+As our team grew, I found myself taking on more and more responsibility.
+I continued contributing day to day as designer but more and more I was defining design and front-end coding processes, having 1:1’s and reporting back to the CEO.
+I was overseeing these kinds of high level details right up to the point that we hired dedicated UX designers to work directly with the CTO and our Business Intelligence Researcher.